rickwillcox/react-typescript-chrome-extension-template/README.md

 # React TypeScript Chrome Extension Template

-This repository provides a comprehensive template for building a Chrome Extension using React and TypeScript.
-It includes examples of how to inject a React app into an existing webpage, utilize state management with Zustand and context, and establish communication between background and content scripts.
+This comprehensive template is perfect for beginners looking to dive straight into building a Chrome Extension using React and TypeScript.
+It's packed with examples and guidance on injecting a React app into an existing webpage, managing state with Zustand and context, and establishing communication between background and content scripts.
+With all the necessary resources conveniently located in one place, you'll find that building your own Chrome Extension has never been easier.

-The goal of this repository is to provide a fully-featured template that allows users to quickly get started and explore the capabilities of building a Chrome Extension with React and TypeScript.
-Feedback and contributions in the form of issues and pull requests are welcome.

 This project uses [Vite](https://vitejs.dev/) and [crxjs](https://crxjs.dev/vite-plugin) to build the extension.